v5ma/selfawarenetworks/README.md

 4. I hosted the Neural Lace Podcast (all the content is linked to this repo), a dialog about brain computer interfaces.
 I've spoke to brilliant neuroscientists, biologists & people in the brain computer interface space.

 5. I led the "NeurotechSF" Salon meetup for 2 years, I hosted many code writing meetups, and VR AR meetups.
-I also run a code oriented discord, three githubs, many science & tech facebook groups which huge numbers of people as members.
+I also run a code oriented discord, three githubs, many science & tech faceobok groups which huge numbers of people as members.
 I'm a well known brain hacker & journalist.
 My tweets are seen my hundreds of thousands of people each month.

 6. I also created a new gravity theory, quantum gradient time dilation which explains how mass as a time crystal creates the gravitational effect by increasing the surface area of space in a particular direction with additional time dimensions.
 (I connected this to biology, explaining how neurons are literally warping space.) https://github.com/v5ma/selfawarenetworks/blob/c4e94e9fcd049c97d47ef6a5f2f8c29485f5a98d/a0253z.md